tobiasvl/tobiasvl.github.io/_posts/2024-10-05-links-awakening-shop-door.md

 The code does nothing in the final game, because it checks the wrong `hMapRoom` ID, the internal identifier for the current screen you're on.

 > One interesting thing to note is that this defunct piece of code is run every time the `LoadObject_IndoorEntrance` subroutine is called, which is every time you enter a screen containing an `OBJECT_INDOOR_ENTRANCE`, which is every house in the game!
-{: .prompt-info}\n\nAt first glance, this seems easy enough to fix - just update the room ID from `$D3` to `$A1`, which is the actual ID for the shop interior.
+{: .prompt-info}\r\rAt first glance, this seems easy enough to fix - just update the room ID from `$D3` to `$A1`, which is the actual ID for the shop interior.
 The comment in the code says this garbles the tiles around the door, but let's see what actually happens.

 ![zelda_fixed_room_number](../../assets/img/zelda_fixed_room_number.png)